 \section{Conclusion}

-This paper studies how to reliably estimate the spectral radius from input and state measurements of a linear system.
-The derived results rely on existing works of finite sample analysis of least squares and matrix eigenvalue perturbation techniques.
+We study how to reliably estimate the spectral radius from input and state measurements of a linear time-invariant system.
+The derived results rely on existing works of finite sample analysis of least-squares and matrix eigenvalue perturbation techniques.
 We further show how to use the proposed methods to determine the stabilizability conditions of NCSs.
 Future work will be devoted to directly estimating the spectral radius from the collected data without the need to reconstruct system matrices first and using the proposed methods for data-driven control design for networked systems with performance guarantees.